 - When it is a non-profit organization and travels abroad for cultural or social activities of interest to the United States.

 - At the express request of the Department of Defense or any other agency for a matter of national interest.

-This does not mean that the Department of Homeland Security cannot, at any time, revoke or rescind the advance Parole document.
+This does not mean that the Department of Homeland Security cannot, at any time, revoke or rescind the advance parole document.
 Regardless of whether the beneficiary is inside or outside the United States.

 Now you know what an immigration parole is.
-We understand that it is a complex issue and doubts may assail you.
-For more information about the advance parole or any case related to immigration issues of you or a family member of yours, Lluis Law immigration attorneys are at your disposal.
+We understand that it is a complex subject and doubts may come to your mind.
+For more information about the advance parole or any case related to immigration matters, call us.